liisa-j/Machine-learning-project---predicting-depression/README.md

 - **requirements.txt** - contains requirements for running the code
 - **LICENCE** - an MIT licence
 - **Background, methods and goals.pdf** - to give insight to the problem at hand
+- **Results.pdf** - a pdf with a results report from running the models

 Folders in main/root folder:
 - **src** - contains all the code necessary for the project (getting, cleaning, preprocessing the main Twitter dataset, feature extraction scripts and running models)